kerimoyle/cellml-specification/src/reference/informative/informB9_reset2.rst

   .. container:: infospec

     Consider the following example which represents the mythological story of Sisyphus, king of Ephrya.
-    He was condemned to roll a huge boulder up a mountain each day, but, as it reached the top, the boulder would roll to the bottom and he had to begin again.
+    He was condemned to roll a huge boulder up a mountain each day, but, as it reached the top, the boulder would roll to the bottom so he had to begin again.

     .. code::